Zydak/Vulkan-Path-Tracer/README.md

 # Vulkan-Path-Tracer

 Vulkan Path Tracer is a simple offline renderer made from scratch in Vulkan using my framework [Vulture](https://github.com/Zydak/Vulture).
 For ray tracing it utilizes Vulkan Ray-Tracing Pipeline.
-It uses a simple BSDF (unfortunately not energy conserving) with Diffuse, Dielectric, Metallic and Glass lobes.
+It uses a simple energy conserving BSDF (more on that in [Technical Overview](https://github.com/Zydak/Vulkan-Path-Tracer/blob/main/TechnicalOverview.md)) with Diffuse, Dielectric, Metallic and Glass lobes.
 Renders that you create can be easily saved as .png images.
 It also features a post processing graph that allows you to create your own combination of post processing effects and apply them to your renders.

 # Gallery
 ![TranslucentDragon](./Gallery/TranslucentDragon.png)